oppia/oppia-web-developer-docs/Working-with-Firebase-authentication.md

 As of April 2021, Oppia uses [Firebase](https://firebase.google.com/docs/auth) to handle user authentication.
 Log-in sessions are tracked using HTTP session cookies.
 The name of the session cookie is defined by `feconf.FIREBASE_SESSION_COOKIE_NAME`.

-For developers' convenience, the only thing needed to sign-in is an email address:
+For developers' convenience, the only thing needed to sign-in is an email address.
 A password will automatically be generated for the account.
-The password is the md5 hash of the email address. **This will never happen in production.** Production redirects users to the Google account page instead.
+The password is the md5 hash of the email address. **This does not happen in production!** Production redirects users to the Google sign-in page instead (hence, Oppia users require a real Google account).

 # Creating an Administrator account